 Call Forward: As he breaks down over being recast as the Doctor, despite accepting it, William Hartnell says the immortal final words of the 10th Doctor.

 The Cameo: William Russell and Carole Ann Ford, who played the original companions Ian Chesterton and Susan Foreman in the show's first seasons, appear.
 Anneke Wills, known for her role as Polly Wright, and Jean Marsh (companion Sara Kingdom, Morgana Le Fay) show up in the cheering crowd during the celebrations after finishing "The Web Planet".
 (In real life, Verity Lambert stayed on later.)

 Casting Gag: Current Dalek voice-actor Nicholas Briggs plays then Dalek voice-actor Peter Hawkins.
 Mark Eden, the title character of "Marco Polo", appears as the executive who orders Doctor Who cancelled.
 (One scene shows the cast filming "Marco Polo".)

 Decoy Protagonist: Verity Lambert and Waris Hussein appear to be the leads with Hartnell in a supporting role... until Waris leaves halfway through the film and Verity follows shortly afterwards, leaving the weight of the drama squarely on Hartnell's shoulders.

-Deliberate Values Dissonance: Producer Verity Lambert and director Waris Hussein are given a lot of crap for being female and Jewish and gay and Indian, respectively.
+Deliberate Values Dissonance: Producer Verity Lambert and director Waris Hussein are given a lot of crap for being female and Jewish and homosexual and Indian, respectively.
 In an unusual move for the Beeb, an awful lot of smoking is shown, though probably because since Mad Men became a hit, it's become more acceptable to show era-appropriate vices.